designmynight/designmynight-developers/hugo/content/faqs/Zonal-EPOS-Integration/index.md

 **Note:** the Zonal API does not support editing or deleting deposits from the EPOS, so any refunds processed in Collins will need to be manually updated in the EPOS

+## Payments Valid to Push to Zonal EPOS

+* **Paid Deposits**

+All [manual/request payments](https://collins.uservoice.com/knowledgebase/articles/478069-collins-pay-how-to) are considered valid to push to your Zonal EPOS.

+* **Payments claimed by Card Authentication**

+ The Collins/Zonal integration will **not** allow for Collins to push payments that have been added **after** the booking date has passed.

+Payments claimed from [Card Authentication](https://collins.uservoice.com/knowledgebase/articles/478064-card-authentication-how-to) should only be taken **after** the booking date has passed (in the case that the customer was a no-show or failed to meet your booking policies).

+As such payments claimed by Card Authentication will **not** push to the till.

+* **Pushing 'Other' Payments**

+If you add an ['Other'](https://collins.uservoice.com/knowledgebase/articles/478056-within-a-booking-enquiry-recording-payments-made) Payment to your Collins booking, you will see an option to 'Push to Till'.
+By default, this field will stay blank.

+Depending on whether you would like to push the 'Other' payment to your tills, you will have to manually select Yes/No from the drop-down accordingly.

+You will not be able to proceed with adding the payment without selecting an option on the 'Push to Till' drop down.

+This way your team has full control as to which payments get pushed to your tills.

 ## Setting up the Collins/Zonal EPOS Integration